MelvLee/MelvLee.github.io/_posts/2021-01-09-host-your-websites-using-github-pages.md

 ---
 ```

-To display a list of posts available on your website:
+To display a list of post entries on the home page of your website:

 - navigate to the **Code** page of your repository
 - open the *index.md* file and click on the **pencil** icon to edit the file
-- delete all the content of the file, if you only want to display a list of posts on your home page
+- delete all the content of the file, if you only want to display a list of post entries
 - add the front matter listed above at the beginning of the file
 - click <kbd>Commit changes</kbd> to save the changes made to the file

-Wait a few seconds for Jekyll to regenerate your website and navigate to the home page of your website to see a list of your posts.
+Wait a few seconds for Jekyll to regenerate your website and navigate to the home page of your website to see a list of your post entries.

 ## Conclusion